proudsunburn/ftransfer/README.md

 ### Pod/Container Mode

+**Automatic Detection**: The application automatically detects containerized Tailscale environments and enables pod mode when no TUN interface is present (userspace proxy mode).

-For containerized environments where sender and receiver run in the same network namespace:
+For containerized environments or manual pod mode where sender and receiver run in the same network namespace:

 ```bash
 # Sender binds to localhost and accepts localhost connections